smahmood006/rules-mapper/README.md

-# RSM TAXIOM Mapping Engine
+# ABC TAXIOM Mapping Engine

 A Python-based rules engine that processes financial descriptions and maps them to standardized accounting categories using prioritized rules and boolean logic.